-There are risk factors that increase your chance of having an underlying condition that can cause a heart murmur from birth.
-These include:
+There are risk factors that increase your chances of developing a heart murmur, including:

 - Family history of a heart defect.
 If blood relatives have had a heart defect, that increases the likelihood you or your child may also have a heart defect and heart murmur.